Difference Between Solar Nails and Gel Nails

 2. On the other hand, gel nails are made of a gel substance that is cured under UV or LED light.

-3. While both types of nails offer a long-lasting and durable finish, gel nails are often more flexible and natural-looking.
+3. While both types of nails offer a long-lasting and durable finish, gel nails are more flexible and natural-looking.

-Solar Nails vs Gel Nails
+Solar Nails vs. Gel Nails

 Solar nails vs Gel nails